-The complaint/appeals decision letter confirms CIP's final decision in relation to an CIP Admissions complaint or appeal.
-The decision will be communicated to any staff involved in the investigation and the decision will be reported to the Faculty Board of Divinity.
+The complaint/appeals decision letter confirms CIP and RGS's final decision in relation to any Admissions complaint or appeal.
+The decision will be communicated to any staff involved in the investigation and the decision will be reported to the Faculty Board of Divinity (Cambridge) and the RGS Management Committee.

-12. Bursary scheme
+11. Bursary scheme